GeoB99/GeoB99.github.io/README.md

-# ReactOS Tutorials
+# Personal website
-ReactOS Tutorials is a website written in HTML & CSS where I personally provide tutorials as well as guidelines that could be useful for absolute beginners when contributing to ReactOS for the first time.
+Here I host my personal website as well as the "ReactOS Tutorial" section of the site and whatnot.

-## When will you include XYZ tutorial?
+## When will you include XYZ tutorial/article in ReactOS Tutorials?
 I am doing this in my spare time and generally I post tutorials regarding stuff that I am familiar with or I've knowledge in the matter.
 Furthermore it's worth noting that initially the tutorial pages are stubs and rather incomplete and I gradually update them when I can.